-With the end of the year approaching, you’re probably thinking about resolutions you want to make for 2022.
+With the end of the year approaching, you’re probably thinking about resolutions you want to make for the next one.
 Resolutions, big or small, can often be hard to keep!
 We make them with the best of intentions, but life happens.
 I would like to suggest a new approach to the usual New Year methods: GOALS.

 Have you ever considered creating goals instead of resolutions?
 Goals involve setting intentions, creating a plan, and taking real actions to get there.
 Goals are more specific and can often create the positive changes we are looking for.
 Goals aren’t always tangible things like saving for a new car or getting that promotion at work.
 Mental health care goals are also very practical and among the most important you can make!
 These kinds of goals have the potential to overflow into all areas of our lives.